 وَإِذْ أَخَذَ اللَّهُ مِيثَاقَ النَّبِيِّينَ لَمَا آتَيْتُكُمْ مِنْ كِتَابٍ وَحِكْمَةٍ ثُمَّ جَاءَكُمْ رَسُولٌ مُصَدِّقٌ لِمَا مَعَكُمْ لَتُؤْمِنُنَّ بِهِ وَلَتَنْصُرُنَّهُ قَالَ أَأَقْرَرْتُمْ وَأَخَذْتُمْ عَلَىٰ ذَٰلِكُمْ إِصْرِي قَالُوا أَقْرَرْنَا قَالَ فَاشْهَدُوا وَأَنَا مَعَكُمْ مِنَ الشَّاهِدِينَ

 From the surface-level reading of these verses, it appears that “the wisdom” is something separate from the scripture, and this is a common claim that traditional Muslims make in an attempt to justify the upholding of Hadith besides the Quran.
-So what is the distinction between Hikma and Kitab, and are they two separate things?
+So what is the distinction between Hikmah and Kitab, and are they two separate things?

 This means anyone can evaluate this book, but only the one who is sincere can access the wisdom that is inherent in this book.
 This is because the insincere will be blocked out from ever understanding this book, let alone being able to access the wealth of wisdom it contains.